Disclosure: Some links may be affiliate links. If you buy an item via links on our site, we may earn a commission. Learn more.

 Glare can not only impair vision and prove distracting, it can also be particularly dangerous as it can hide potential tripping hazards around the home so it is important to try to minimize the effects of it.

 Glare can come from either a direct light source or it can be reflected off surfaces.
-Glare from direct light source can be minimized by using curtains, blinds to reduce the amount of natural daylight entering a room as well as fitting lamp shades on exposed light bulbs and increasing the number of light sources in a room so that there is uniform lighting throughout.
+Glare from direct light source can be minimized by using curtains, smart blinds to reduce the amount of natural daylight entering a room as well as fitting lamp shades on exposed light bulbs and increasing the number of light sources in a room so that there is uniform lighting throughout.

 Reflective glare can be reduced by using a matte finish instead of gloss on walls, floors and ceilings and ensuring glass and shiny metal countertops are covered.